elkrojo/croiglas-shop/README.md

 **Contact Form** - would allow the user to contact a shop employee, whatever the purpose.

-**Shipping** - would shoe users the shipping cost depending on location.
+**Shipping** - would present the shipping cost to a user depending on their location.

+**Shipping Address Toggle** - would allow the user to import their billing address in the event that it is the same as the shipping address for the current order.

+**Previous Shipping Address** - would allow the user to select a shipping address from a previous order.

 **Purchase Confirmation Email** - would sent a copy of the checkout receipt to the customer following a successful payment.